Great Fire of London: London in the 1660s

 By the 1660s, London was by far the largest city in Britain and the third largest in the Western world, estimated at 300,000 to 400,000 inhabitants.
 John Evelyn, contrasting London to the Baroque magnificence of Paris in 1659, called it a "wooden, northern, and inartificial congestion of Houses".
 By "inartificial", Evelyn meant unplanned and makeshift, the result of organic growth and unregulated urban sprawl.
 London had become progressively more crowded inside its defensive city wall which dated to Roman times.
 It had also pushed outwards beyond the wall into extramural settlements such as Shoreditch, Holborn, Cripplegate, Clerkenwell and Southwark, and the Inns of Court.
 To the West it reached along Strand to the Royal Palace and Abbey at Westminster.

 By the late 17th century, the City proper—the area bounded by the city wall and the River Thames—was only a part of London, covering some 700 acres, and home to about 80,000 people, or one quarter of London's inhabitants.
 The City was surrounded by a ring of inner suburbs where most Londoners lived.
 The City was then, as now, the commercial heart of the capital, and was the largest market and busiest port in England, dominated by the trading and manufacturing classes.
 The City was traffic-clogged, polluted, and unhealthy, especially after it was hit by a devastating outbreak of bubonic plague in the Plague Year of 1665.

 The relationship between the City and the Crown was often tense.
-The City of London had been a stronghold of republicanism during the English Civil War (1642–1651), and the wealthy and economically dynamic capital still had the potential to be a threat to Charles II, as had been demonstrated by several republican uprisings in London in the early 1660s.
+The City of London had been a stronghold of republicanism during the English Civil Wars (1642–1651), and the wealthy and economically dynamic capital still had the potential to be a threat to Charles II, as had been demonstrated by several republican uprisings in London in the early 1660s.
 The City magistrates were of the generation that had fought in the Civil War, and could remember how Charles I's grab for absolute power had led to that national trauma.
 They were determined to thwart any similar tendencies in his son, and when the Great Fire threatened the City, they refused the offers that Charles made of soldiers and other resources.
 Even in such an emergency, the idea of having the unpopular royal troops ordered into the City was political dynamite.
 By the time that Charles took over command from the ineffectual Lord Mayor, the fire was already out of control.